Katie Compton

-Compton has amassed twenty three World Cup wins and four medals at the Cyclocross World Championships, and 130+ UCI wins, making Compton the most successful US Cyclocross athlete male or female in the sport.
+Compton has amassed twenty three World Cup wins and five medals at the Cyclocross World Championships, and 130+ UCI wins, making Compton the most successful US Cyclocross athlete male or female in the sport.

 In 2012, Compton signed a contract with the Trek Cyclocross Collective.
 Compton has worked closely with Trek testing and developing geometry she designed for the successful Trek Crockett and Boone cyclocross models.

 In 2014 Compton rides for the Trek Factory Racing Team.

 In 2014 Compton won her 100th UCI race after winning the Valkenburg World Cup in The Netherlands.

 In 2016 Trek removed Compton off Trek Factory Racing support.
 Compton went on to form her own team, "KFC Racing" with sponsors including Trek Bikes, Knight Composites and Panache Clothing.
 Compton resumed her winning ways for the 2016-17 cyclocross season winning her first race at the Trek CXC Cup in Waterloo, Wisconsin.

 In 2018 Compton became the first non-European to win the DVV Trofee overall.

 In 2018 Compton won the silver medal at the World Championships in Valkenburg, NL in a thrilling battle with Sanne Cant.

 On August 11, 2021, it was announced that Compton had tested positive for an anabolic agent in September 2020 and had accepted a four-year ban as a consequence.
+The level was non-performance enhancing.
+Compton was notified five months after the test and was unable to trace the source of the contamination.
+As a bio-passport athlete, any level whether performance enhancing or not results in a positive test.
+Compton attempted to rescind her acceptance of the ban a week after accepting the ban due to poor legal advice but USADA refused to allow her to defend herself.